 Get real-time, large scale customer insights

 With real-time market research, brands are able to analyze many references to their products.
 They can also follow individual conversations and catch unexpected points of view.
-So many social media users tweet and post about what they think and feel every day, so it’s possible to get insights on a large scale, even when asking the most specific questions.
+So many social media users buy spotify plays, tweet and post about what they think and feel every day, so it’s possible to get insights on a large scale, even when asking the most specific questions.
 NLP and machine learning work best with bigger sets of data.